ubuntu/ubuntu-project-docs/docs/reference/exception-CertbotUpdates.rst

    [Regression Potential]

    Upstream performs extensive testing before release, giving us a high degree of confidence in the general case.
-There problems are mos likely to manifest in Ubuntu-specific integrations, such as in relation to the versions of dependencies available and other packaging-specific matters.
+There problems are most likely to manifest in Ubuntu-specific integrations, such as in relation to the versions of dependencies available and other packaging-specific matters.

    TODO: consider any other regression potential specific to the version being updated.